River Expeditions’ Story

 In 2008, Rick and Heather Johnson, who already owned one rafting company, took a chance and purchased three rafting outfitters with the goal to consolidate Rivers, Appalachian Wildwaters, and USA Raft.
 They purchased the current property and moved their operation to the new home of River Expeditions.

 As the first rafting outfitter to consolidate companies, River Expeditions was able to successfully blend the best elements from each of these companies seamlessly.
-While other outfitters moved into the area, River Expeditions remains one of the only family-owned companies.
+While other outfitters moved into the area, River Expeditions remains the only second generation, family-owned company.
 And we treat our guests like family.

 River Expeditions is, and will remain, guest-centric.
 We realize our guests are the only reason we exist.
 Adapting to changes within our industry clientele and markets keeps us focused on what matters most.
 We love getting feedback from guests.

 Appalachian Wildwaters was founded by Imre Szilagyi in 1972 as a way to introduce the public to a sport that was gaining popularity as a mainstream pastime.
 At the time of its creation, rafting was all about muscle – and guests were simply passengers along the route that their guides created for them.

 Szilagyi, however, believed that there was a better way to experience the water.
 He had his guides give guests proper oars and had them implement some kayaking techniques.
 This allowed guests to go from passive passengers to active participants on their whitewater adventures.
 His method slowly took hold throughout the region until it became the norm – with some companies even having to cut guide’s oars in half in order to ensure that guests would become an active part of the process.